jsiegenthaler/hueget/README.md

 ```
 UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```

+# Reading the Status of your Hue Lights with hueget
+Enter a URL (in the format shown below) into your browser and press Enter.
+The ip address is the ip address of the device running hueget, eg: a raspberry pi.
+Examples:

+* Get status of light 31 on: http://192.168.x.x:3000/api/yourPhilipsHueApiKey/lights/31

 # Controlling your Hue Lights with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 The ip address is the ip address of the device running hueget, eg: a raspberry pi.